edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Logistics_Label.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003675
-Comments: A label used for identifying goods for logistics purposes, such as a barcode, a radio frequency tag or a Vehicle Identification Number (VIN).
+rdfs:comment | A label used for identifying goods for logistics purposes, such as a barcode, a radio frequency tag or a Vehicle Identification Number (VIN). edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: